psqli/neffex_songs/README.md

 ¹ The song "Summer" was removed from Spotify because of a copyright claim alleging that one or more parts were copied from another song.
+² The song "Shmack'd" was removed from the official collection because NEFFEX received feedback and agreed that the lyrics transmitted an unintended message.
+The link points to SoundCloud where the song is still online.